oVirt/ovirt-web-ui/README.md

 This project is not intended to be full-feature oVirt admin UI, its focus is on standard users with no or limited administration skills or privileges.

-For screenshots, see the [doc/screenshots](https://github.com/oVirt/ovirt-web-ui/blob/master/doc/screenshots) directory.
+For more screenshots, see the [doc/screenshots](https://github.com/oVirt/ovirt-web-ui/blob/master/doc/screenshots) directory.

 ## Try it!
 In oVirt 4.1 it is installed already.
 You can access the application at: